Ahmedouu/autoAPI/README.md

-An API that calls itself, hashes some files you give to it as well.
+An API that calls itself, hashes txt files as well.

 # 1) Set Up: